samiralam/rules-compendium/docs/dmg/3-dms-toolbox/index.md

 #### Stat Block

 Choose a stat block from the *Monster Manual* to represent the NPC’s game statistics.
 You don’t need to do this if you don’t expect the NPC to engage in combat or use any special abilities (such as casting spells).
-You can customize the stat block using the guidelines under “[Creating a Creature](#CreatingaCreature)” in this chapter to better reflect the NPC you have in mind.
+You can customize the stat block using the guidelines under "[Creating a Creature](#CreatingaCreature)" in this chapter to better reflect the NPC you have in mind.

 #### Alignment

 Choose the NPC’s [alignment](/sources/dnd/free-rules/rules-glossary#Alignment), which can help you sketch the outlines of an NPC’s behavior and personality.
-See the [Player’s Handbook](/sources/dnd/phb-2024) and “[Alignment](#Alignment)” in this chapter for more information.
+See the [Player’s Handbook](/sources/dnd/phb-2024) and "[Alignment](#Alignment)" in this chapter for more information.

 #### Personality